 19. Reset Android phone

-Last and but not least, the ultimate option to make your Android device faster is to perform a reset operation.
+Last and but not least, the ultimate option to make your Android phone faster is to perform a factory reset.
 You can consider it if your device has slowed down to the level that can’t do basic things.

 There are two ways to reset on your Android device.
 First is to visit Settings and use the factory reset option present there.
 This would perform a soft reset of your device which involves resetting device settings and wiping all the data like your photos, videos, apps, cache, etc.